How to Open and Use Disk Utility on Mac to Manage Disks

 How to Use Disk Utility on Mac

-Disk Utility also has many other disk management features.
+Mac Disk Utility offers many disk management features.
 Check how to use Disk Utility to repair, create, delete, format, erase, encrypt, restore, mount, or unmount a disk below.

 If you think your Mac disk or external disk drives have problems, you can run First Aid in Disk Utility to repair your disk.